Hiwonder/ROSPider/README.md

 ## Community & Support

-- **GitHub Issues**: Report bugs, integration problems, and feature requests
+- **GitHub Issues**: Report bugs and request features
 - **Email Support**: support@hiwonder.com
-- **Tutorial Packages**: Explore `rospider_tutorial` for hands-on learning examples
+- **Documentation**: Comprehensive guides and tutorials

 ## License

-This repository does not currently include a top-level license file, and several package manifests still use placeholder license fields.
-If you plan to redistribute or use the code commercially, it is best to confirm the licensing terms with the maintainer first.
+This project is open-source and available for educational and research purposes.

 ---